aberamseyer/personal-site/src/content/blog/digital-asset-management.md

 7. Image rotation
 8. Archive extraction

-For as much hate as I've heard it get over the years, php is suprisingly capable.
+For as much hate as it's received over the years, php is suprisingly capable.

 ![Interface implications](/img/confusion.jpg)